 Misunderstanding: Joomla is unsafe

-In this short series of blog articles I am going to talk about the misconceptions I have heard about Joomla in recent years.
-I try to assume the power of Joomla itself but will not be able to avoid making a comparison with other systems.
-In this series I start with the main reason why I still work with this CMS, security.
+In this short series of blog articles, I am going to talk about the misconceptions I have heard about Joomla in recent years.
+I will try to start from the strength of Joomla itself but will not be able to avoid making a comparison with other systems.
+In this series, I will start with the main reason why I still work with this CMS, security.

-Out of my own interest, lately I look more and more in the code and the predictable way Joomla works is already an important indicator of security.
-All front and backend requests must go through an index.php file.
+Out of my own interest, I have been looking into the code more and more recently, and the predictable way Joomla works is already an important indicator of security.
+All front- and backend requests must go through an index.php file.
 Plugins are triggered in predictable ways.
 Joomla uses predictable directory names for extensions, media files, images and so on.

 In Joomla, it is only possible for developers via JInput to access $_FILES, $_GET, $_POST and $_REQUEST superglobals when querying data.
-This prevents many attacks because there are centralized points to enforce security.
+This prevents many attacks because there are centralised points to enforce security.

 When I look at other systems, I see that predictability is lacking and structures are abandoned to "make it as easy as possible" for the user.
 This at the expense of security!